why Charles Schwab Corp. [SCHW] is a Good Choice for Investors After New Price Target of $73.83

 Click here for full details and to join for free

-The survey scores financial companies on seven key attributes: financially sound/secure; quality of products/services; ethical business practices; privacy and security of personal data; customer service; prices; and sensitivity to customer needs in the current economic and financial climate.

-It opened the trading session at $54.74, the shares rose to $54.96 and dropped to $53.27, the range by which the price of stock traded the whole day.
-The daily chart for SCHW points out that the company has recorded 2.23% gains over the past six months.
-However, it is still -19.0% lower than its most recent low trading price.

-If we look at the average trading volume of 9.74M shares, SCHW reached to a volume of 8843947 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 9.76M shares, SCHW reached a trading volume of 11469506 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SCHW shares is $73.83 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SCHW stock is a recommendation set at 1.73.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.